Meet with one of our Career Counselors to help you discover how your values, skills, personality and interests relate to a major or career field.

 - Federal Jobs by College Major allows you to identify opportunities for federal employment.
 The Federal Resume Guidebook, by Kathryn Troutman is also a good resource.

-For more details, visit the Know Yourself section of Moving On.
+For more details, review the Know Yourself section of the Career and Internship Guide

 Career assessments can help you make career decisions based on your skills, interests, and personality type.